A while ago, in a galaxy far away…

-My mission at Rawnet was to help take the agency to the next level on the web project management side of things by creating solid, scalable and flexible processes that resulted in the production team working more efficiently, web projects consistently going out on budget and on time, and clients feeling like Rawnet has provided an excellent service and far exceeded their expectations!
+My mission at Rawnet was to help take the agency to the next level on the digital project management side of things by creating solid, scalable and flexible processes that resulted in the production team working more efficiently, digital projects consistently going out on budget and on time, and clients feeling like Rawnet has provided an excellent service and far exceeded their expectations!

 After two fantastic years I felt like I had acheived my aims at Rawnet.
 The headcount was rising, the agency was able to take on much bigger and more complex projects and keep them within acceptable budget and time limits with clients pretty much always really happy, and finally more Web Project Managers were hired thus the head dudes now realised the value of web project management.

 I left a lot of really great people and great friends behind there, but it was time for something new, something a little different and something that would take me out of my comfort zone – it was time for Volume…